christokur/portray/docs/replace-hug-with-typer.md

-We are working on modernizing this pdocs project.
+We are working on modernizing this portray project.

 We are working on removing the dependency on the `hug` package and using the `typer` package instead to implement the CLI.